Oregon's Medical Waste Incineration Act - SB 488

 VICTORY!

 SB 488, a bill to cap and monitor toxic emissions from waste incineration, passed both the Senate and House.
-The bill now moves to the Governor's desk to be signed into law.
+The bill was subsequently signed into law by Governor Kotek on Aug.
+4th!
 Beyond Toxics, an Oregon environmental justice organization, is the primary advocate, leading a coalition of groups concerned about waste incineration for more than four years.

 SB 488 will require Covanta Marion, a large municipal waste incinerator located northeast of Salem, to deploy continuous emissions monitoring for the most hazardous chemicals known to harm human health and the environment.
 In addition, medical waste incineration, which produces the most dioxin, will be capped at 18,000 tons/year.